astrism/yammersfdc/README.md

 Your demo app is now complete.
 Yammer's API has a lot more to it then just the Embed widget.
 We think this is great start for anyone interested in breaking into Yammer development on the Salesforce platform.
 Happy coding.

-###Salesforce deploy to production
-		//TBD

 ##Gotchas of APIs
-###Salesforce.com
-		//TBD
 ###Yammer
 		//TBD

-##Inexpertise
-We are by no means experts on the Yammer platform, but the API makes it very easy to understand.
-If there are any mistakes in this article, please be kind and point the out.
-We'll get them fixed and everyone will learn something.